Laureate

-In English, the word laureate has come to signify eminence or association with literary awards or military glory.
-It is also used for recipients of the Nobel Prize, the Gandhi Peace Award, the Student Peace Prize, and for former music directors of orchestras who retain some level of involvement.
+Laureate ([ˈlɔɹ.i.ət]), meaning "crowned with laurel", signifies eminence or association with literary awards or military decoration.
+The term is used for recipients of the Nobel Prize, the Gandhi Peace Award, the Student Peace Prize, distinguished poets, and for former music directors of orchestras who retain some level of involvement.

 History

-In ancient Greece, the laurel (Laurus nobilis) was sacred to Apollo, and as such, sprigs of it were fashioned into a crown or wreath of honor for poets and heroes.
+In ancient Greece, the bay laurel (Laurus nobilis) was sacred to the god Apollo, and as such, sprigs of it were fashioned into crowns or wreaths of honor for poets and heroes.
 This symbolism has been widespread ever since.
-"Laureate letters" in old times meant the dispatches announcing a victory; and the epithet was given, even officially (e.g. to John Skelton) by universities, to distinguished poets.
+"Laureate letters" in old times meant the dispatches announcing a victory, and the epithet was given, even officially by universities, to distinguished poets (e.g. to John Skelton).